sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-3-workflow/cp-starter-ibpm-employeeonboarding-3-workflow.md

 description: Set up the Employee Onboarding sample workflow application and integrate with business rules service.
 auto_validation: true
 time: 10
-tags: [ tutorial>beginner, products>sap-web-ide]
+tags: [ tutorial>beginner, products>sap-business-application-studio]
 primary_tag: products>sap-cloud-platform
 ---

 ## Details
 ### You will learn
-  - How to set up a sample workflow application in SAP Web IDE
+  - How to import, build and deploy a sample workflow application project using SAP Cloud Platform Business Application Studio

 ---